In Florida, probate takes 6-9 months. More complicated situations may take longer. The probate is finished once the court enters a formal discharge.

 The formal probate process, referred to as the administration of the probate estate, begins with filing the original will with the court and the preparation and filing of a petition for administration.
 A probate judge will sign an order admitting the decedent’s will for probate and will issue “letters of administration” appointing the estate’s personal representative.

-The attorney for the estate will provide the personal representative certified copies of the letters of administration (which are evidence of the personal representative’s legal authority).
-The estate’s attorney sends copies of the letters of administration to parties he believes are involved or interested in the probate.
+The attorney for the estate will provide the personal representative with certified copies of the letters of administration (which are evidence of the personal representative’s legal authority).
+The estate’s attorney sends copies of the letters of administration to parties they believe are involved or interested in the probate.
 Beneficiaries of the estate will be sent copies of a notice of administration by certified mail if they have not previously waived notice.

-A primary function of probate is to give the decedent’s creditors the opportunity to be paid from estate assets.
+The personal representative’s first task is to identify the decedent’s creditors to whom the decedent owed money or who had legal claims against the decedent.
+A primary function of probate is to allow the decedent’s creditors to be paid from estate assets.
 Typical creditors in a probate proceeding are the decedent’s mortgage company, funeral expenses, and health care professionals who provided medical care during the decedent’s last illness.
-The personal representative’s attorney notifies any party the personal representative knows, or has reason to believe, may have a claim against the decedent’s estate.
+The personal representative’s attorney notifies any party the personal representative knows, or has reason to believe, that may have a claim against the decedent’s estate.
 The personal representative’s attorney must also notify potential and unknown creditors by publishing a legal notice in the newspaper.

-During the early stages of administration, any creditor having a claim against the decedent is required to file a claim with the probate court.
+During the early stages of the administration, any creditor having a claim against the decedent must file a claim with the probate court.
 The court will send the personal representative’s attorney a copy of all claims filed.
 The personal representative should review claims filed to determine whether each claim is valid.
-The personal representative may object to any claim which he believes is incorrect.
+The personal representative may object to any claim that they believe is incorrect.
 Objections are usually resolved by mutual agreement.

-The personal representative must identify, assemble, and secure probate estate assets.
+The personal representative’s other primary job is to identify, assemble, and secure probate estate assets.
 A personal representative should compile a list of assets as soon as possible after their appointment.
 The personal representative should maintain adequate insurance coverage of tangible personal property or improved real property.
 A list of all assets in the probate estate and their values must be filed with the court in the form of a probate inventory.

 Just because the law requires that a tax return be filed does not necessarily mean that tax is due.
-The personal representative must retain sufficient funds to pay any taxes which may be due as the probate closes.
-The law permits the IRS, and in some situations the State of Florida, to collect unpaid taxes from the personal representative’s personal assets.
+The personal representative must retain sufficient funds to pay any taxes due as the probate closes.
+The law permits the IRS, and in some situations, the State of Florida, to collect unpaid taxes from the personal representative’s personal assets.

 Closing the probate administration requires a formal accounting.
 The accounting includes all legally significant activities during probate administration, evidence that creditors’ claims and taxes have been paid, and a statement that the remaining estate property has been distributed in proper shares to the persons entitled under the decedent’s will.
 The proposed accounting is distributed to all beneficiaries who then have an opportunity to object.

-Alternatively, the formal accounting may be waived by unanimous consent of the beneficiaries.
+Alternatively, the formal accounting may be waived by the unanimous consent of the beneficiaries.
 Beneficiaries waive a formal accounting in most estates because the accounting can be expensive.
 The personal representative’s attorney files the formal accounting or accounting waivers with the probate court.
-The court reviews the accounting and other legal forms involved in closing the estate, and if all forms are in order, the judge will sign an order discharging the personal representative.
+The court reviews the accounting and other legal forms involved in closing the estate.
+If all forms are in order, the judge will sign an order discharging the personal representative.
 This order effectively closes the probate case.